Cooling Center Open in Annapolis

 • Heat cramps - These are muscle contractions that are connected to heat and dehydration.

 • Heat exhaustion – This is also a result of excessive heat and dehydration.
 The signs of heat exhaustion are paleness, dizziness, nausea, and vomiting, fainting and increased temperature.

 • Heatstroke - This is the most severe form of heat illness.
 These people have warm, flushed skin and do not sweat.
 This is considered a critical medical emergency.
 These patients must have their temperature reduced quickly and taken directly to the hospital.

+To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks.
 Anyone overcome by heat should be moved to a cool and shaded location.
 Heat stroke is an emergency - call 911.